matkoniecz/mapsaregreat.com/README.md

 This is code of my personal wesite, available at [http://mapsaregreat.com/](http://mapsaregreat.com/).
 Code includes both directly served files such as html and css and code used to create, validate and maintain this site.

-Repository is located at [https://github.com/matkoniecz/mapsaregreat.com](https://github.com/matkoniecz/mapsaregreat.com)

-Reports about inaccuracies, mistakes, dead links, typos etc are welcomed - either by creating issues or by mailing me.
+Reports about inaccuracies, mistakes, dead links, typos etc are welcomed - either by mailing me at [matkoniecz@gmail.com](mailto:matkoniecz@gmail.com), [creating issues](https://github.com/matkoniecz/mapsaregreat.com/issues) or by submitting PRs.

-Pull requests fixing such problems are also welcomed if for some reason you had time to even fix such problem.
+Repository is located at [https://github.com/matkoniecz/mapsaregreat.com](https://github.com/matkoniecz/mapsaregreat.com).
+Code with the development version, published on the Internet during tests is at [https://github.com/matkoniecz/mdev](https://github.com/matkoniecz/mdev).